How does Prednisone work for sinus infection?

 Overview

 Sinus infections, either acute or chronic, can cause extreme irritation, discomfort, inflammation, and shortness of breath.
-The treatment options for sinus infections start with home remedies and antibiotics that can help relieve sinus infection, inflammation, and irritation by treating the infection.
+Treatment options for sinus infections start with home remedies and antibiotics, which can help relieve sinus infection, inflammation, and irritation by treating the infection.
 Healthcare providers also prescribe prednisone for effective treatment.
 Prednisone is a corticosteroid that treats the infection due to its anti-inflammatory and immunosuppressive properties.

 How does prednisone work for sinusitis?